janva/miniarduinoprojects/firstarduino/README.md

 ./install.sh
 ```
 ### I prefer to use VScode
 The software comes packaged with and IDE but i'm really into VSCode at the moment.
 I like to do as much of my coding from within the VSCode editor.
 It turns out VSCode has an extension for working with Arduinos.
-It's made by Microsoft team and you easily find it using your extensions manager from with VSCode.
+The extension was made by Microsoft team and you easily find it using your extensions manager from within VSCode.
 Just search for Arduino.
 It should be among the first if not the first item in the list of extensions.

 ### Connecting the board and start communicating.
 I simply connected the board to my computer using the USB cable that came with the board.